angr/angr-doc/tldr.md

 Analyses
 -------------
 There are a lot of analyses inside Angr.
 The available analyses can be found inside `angr/angr/analyses`.
-They can be run using the `p.analyze` function with the class name as String.
-Creating the CFG for example can be done using `cfg = p.analyze("CFG")` .
-Some analyses will instead export a `__name__`  that should be used to run them.
+They can be run using the `p.analyses` object.
+Creating the CFG for example can be done using `cfg = p.analyses.CFG()`.
+Be sure, as always, to use tabbing in iPython.
+A pretty cool shortcut to get to the analysis' results, like the CFG and VSA is using `p.results`, it can be accessed using tab-autocompletion and will automatically calculate results if it's not yet availiable.

 Surveyors
 -------------
 Surveyors are used to execute code.
 The commented classes can be found inside `angr/angr/surveyors`.
-Just like the Analyses, they can be run using `p.survey`.
+Just like the Analyses, they can be run using `p.surveyors`.
 The `Slicecutor` runs a program slice, the `Executor` the whole program, ...